What is “Fake Reviews” and Why Should You be concerned?

 Individual Reviews can be worthy.
 A review written by a reliable business can also spread the entire product experience in a single, deep, expert article.

-Here is an example: It would be very bad tactic to write a strong review that recommends a poor villa in Florida, run by a moody owner who is ready to pay lot of money to recommend it.
+Here is an example: It would be a very bad tactic to write a strong review that recommends a poor villa in Florida, run by a moody owner who is ready to pay a lot of money to recommend it.

 The key here is to maintain a long term trustworthy niche content.